 Kathy Benharris, a Boston stylist, connected Ahna and Boomerangs for this project, and joined us on a rainy Monday to help search through the dozens of clothing racks at Boomerangs West Roxbury for the perfect Pride outfits.

 Renee Manning of the South Church in Andover is another dedicated community member who is helping create an incredible experience for our Orlando friends.
 Renee has organized a float for the survivors to ride on in the Boston Pride Parade called “The Grand Dance.”
 The float will feature flags honoring each victim of the shooting.
 To create a theme of not just remembrance, but of joy, a whopping 1,000 supporters will march and dance around the float – a grand dance, for sure!
+Hundreds if not thousands of rainbow flags will be flying, with many businesses along the parade route having used commercial flagpole installation services to prepare for the celebration!

 The following people and organizations also helped make this amazing day possible: